DanielSosunov/sosu-prm-backend-node/documentation/database-reasons.md

 # Contact Interactions

-/contactTotalInteractions/cid - Total Analytics for a contact /contacts/cid/interactions - Each Interaction for a contact /contacts/contactMonthlyInteractions/month - Total Analytics Per Month for a contact
+/contactTotalInteractions/cid - Total Analytics for a contact /contacts/cid/interactions - Each Interaction for a contact <--> Not necessary /contacts/contactMonthlyInteractions/month - Total Analytics Per Month for a contact